Blog

 Is PCOS an Autoimmune Disease?

 PCOS is the most common cause of infertility in women.
 Poly-cystic Ovary Syndrome is associated with cysts on the ovaries, but isn’t always the case.
 Women with PCOS often have irregular periods, or no periods at all, and often do not ovulate.
-High insulin, or
+High insulin, or insulin resistance is usually present.

 Is Fibromyalgia an Autoimmune Disease?